SnaxFoundation/eosjs/docker/README.md

-Dockerized eosio instance for development and testing.
+Dockerized snax instance for development and testing.
 This container is designed to reset its blockchain and wallet state upon shutdown.

-# Start nodeosd
+# Start snaxnoded

-Starting and stopping an eosio instance:
+Starting and stopping an snax instance:

 ```js
 ./up.sh
 docker-compose down
 ```

-# Load commands like `cleos`
+# Load commands like `clisnax`

 ```bash
 . ./dockrc.sh
 ```

-The [EOSIO developer docs](https://developers.eos.io/eosio-nodeos/docs/docker-quickstart) uses a `cleos` alias too.
-If you see “No such container: eosio”, run ‘unalias cleos’ and try again.
+The [SNAX developer docs](https://developers.snax/snax-snaxnode/docs/docker-quickstart) uses a `clisnax` alias too.
+If you see “No such container: snax”, run ‘unalias clisnax’ and try again.

 # Unit Test

 Run all unit test in a temporary instance.
-Note, this script will run `npm install` in the eosjs directory.
+Note, this script will run `npm install` in the snaxjs directory.

 `./run_tests.sh`